BitTigerInst/ads-searching-system/README.md

 1. Create an account on Heroku
 2. Login to Heroku, create an app on Heroku
 3. Add Memcached Cloud, mLab Mongodb as add-ons
-4. Link your Github's targeted branch(in this case it's master branch) to Heroku so that latest changes can be shown on Heroku.
+4. Link your Github's targeted branch(in this case it's master branch) to Heroku so that latest changes can be shown on Heroku
+5. Update relevant settings for remote Memcached and MongoDB in the project, and push the latest changes to targeted branch
-5. Type the url(https://ads-searching-system.herokuapp.com/) to open the project on your browser
+6. Type the url(https://ads-searching-system.herokuapp.com/) to open the project on your browser

 ## Technology Stack
 ### Front End